Spring Turkey Hunting Guide

 - Trail cameras may not be installed on private property without written permission from the landowner, or an individual authorized by the owner, and the camera must have an equipment registration number, or the individuals name, address and telephone number.

 Posting and Trespass

-- Only the owner or tenant, or an individual authorized by the owner, may post land by placing signs alongside a public highway or boundary giving notice that no hunting is permitted on the land.
-The name of the person posting the land must appear on each sign in legible characters.
-The signs must be readable from outside the land and must be placed conspicuously and not more than 880 yards apart.
+- Only the owner or tenant, or an individual authorized by the owner, may post land electronically or by placing physical signs giving notice that no hunting is permitted on the land.
+The name of the person posting the land must appear on each physical sign in legible characters.
+Physical signs must be readable from outside the land and must be placed conspicuously and not more than 880 yards apart.
 On land entirely enclosed by a fence or other enclosure, posting of signs at or on all gates through the fence or enclosure constitutes a posting of all the enclosed land.

 - Hunting on posted lands without permission from the owner or tenant is illegal and punishable by suspension of hunting, fishing and trapping privileges for a period of at least one year.